by: Kevin Broløs & Tom Jelen

 Using your credentials

-In short, you can provide your credentials in three different ways:
+In short, you can provide your credentials in two different ways:

 - From a configuration file.